 The permeability of grass pavement is another huge benefit and one that can make or break some types of land that are prone to flooding.
-The high infiltration rates of stormwater and the detention base beneath the grass pavement allows your paved area to work in tandem with Mother Nature, rather than against her.
-All of these benefits make drivable grass a very wise and eco-friendly paving option in 2020 and beyond.
+The high infiltration rates of stormwater and the detention base beneath the grass pavement allow your paved area to work in tandem with Mother Nature, rather than against her.
+All of these benefits make grass parking pavers a very wise and eco-friendly paving option in 2020 and beyond.

 Contact a professional at TrueGrid to see how you can achieve superior permeability with grass pavers.

 When it comes to building parking lots, there aren’t a whole lot of options in terms of what kind of material you can use.
 The most commonly used materials are, of course, asphalt and concrete.
 Both types of materials come with different considerations to keep in mind, and you might be surprised to see how they stack up with alternative materials.

 In case you’re planning on building a parking lot, let’s look at a concrete parking lot vs. asphalt in terms of performance, cost, and more:

 If you live in a hot climate, asphalt is likely going to cause you more problems than it’s worth.
 Asphalt gets sticky in hot temperatures because of its color and chemical composition.
 It attracts heat and reflects none of the UV rays, resulting in a sticky, oily parking lot that can leave stains and become too hot.